How to Watch Every Marvel Movie in Order of Story, How to watch the Marvel movies in order – chronological order The best way to see Marvel movies

 22. Avengers: Endgame (2019)

 With half of the universe destroyed, the Avengers who survived Thanos' snap in Infinity War reunite five years later to attempt to acquire the six Infinity Stones from various points in Marvel history via the Quantum Realm in order to bring everyone back...whatever it takes.
 The film is a Marvel masterwork that brings the MCU's past 21 films to a close.
-If you ask us, the scene where all the female superheroes get together to basically rescue the day is our favourite Marvel scene...ever.
+If you ask us, the scene where all the female superheroes get together to basically rescue the day is our favorite Marvel scene...ever.

 23. Spider-Man: Far From Home (2019)